 The expected life span of a Labrador Retriever is 10 to 12 years.
 As a result, we calculate the basic average cost of owning a Labrador Retriever across an 11-year average life span to be $20,233.
 And that’s probably a lot more than people think.
 So, let’s dive into the figures behind these lifetime costs.

-Factors Affecting the Price
+Factors Affecting Price

 Why exactly does the price of a puppy change?
 Well, it depends on a lot of factors.
 So, we’ve put together the main reasons behind the puppy pricing science.

 You might think it’s a good idea to tighten the wallet strings and search for the cheapest Labrador.
 But that’s not always a smart idea.
-Usually, the cheaper the pup, the less experience and care has gone into it.
-This could translate to an under socialized, neglected, or unwell puppy.
+Usually, the cheaper the pup, the less experience, and care has gone into it.
+This could translate to an under-socialized, neglected, or unwell puppy.
 More often than not, these pups will cost much more in the long run.

-Irresponsible breeders and puppy mills would rather make a profit than care for litters, so it’s best to avoid cheap puppies.
+Irresponsible breeders and puppy mills would rather make a profit than care for healthy puppies, so it’s best to avoid cheap puppies.
 Many people don’t know that pet stores often source from puppy mills to maximize their profits.
 Stick to responsible breeders who do everything they can to promote the health of their Labrador puppies.
 Be prepared to do your own research to find a responsible breeder.

 A great place to start your search is with the AKC’s Labrador Retriever breeder registry.
 Look for a breeder who only births one (or two) breeds and wants to meet you in person.
 They’ll socialize their puppies with their family and other humans.
 And they’ll also screen for genetic diseases that affect the Lab, such as hip and elbow dysplasia, eye concerns, and exercise-induced collapse.
 Quality breeders need to recoup their costs, but it’s worth paying for it in the long run.

 Some reputable breeders breed award-winning dogs from champion bloodlines.
-For families wanting to be in with a chance of buying the next award-winning pup to work the AKC show ring, they’ll often need to buy a puppy from these breeders.
+For families wanting to be in with a chance to buy the next award-winning pup to work the AKC show ring, they’ll often need to buy a puppy from these breeders.
 There are more stringent tests and protocols involved here, and again, these costs need to be covered by you.
 These are the pups that will cost the most and reach prices of several thousand dollars.

 If you are just looking for a family pet and have no intention of showing your puppy in the ring, you don’t need to buy a pup from an award-winning bloodline.
 Being a show ring champion has no bearing on their character or ability to be the best dog.